610yilingliu/610yilingliu.github.io/_posts/2020-07-14-OpenMP-firstlastprivate.md

     A += i;
 }
 ```
-I just want to show you how to initialize `A` outside the loop
+I just want to show you how to initialize `A` outside the `for` loop